emckean/loopback-wordnet/notes.md

+to start mySQL locally:
+sudo /usr/local/mysql/support-files/mysql.server start
+pwd is laptop pwd
+to stop mySQl locally:
+sudo /usr/local/mysql/support-files/mysql.server start
+to run without pwd
+sudo /usr/local/mysql/support-files/mysql.server start --skip-grant-tables

+show databases;

-here are some notes for you
+here are some notes for you!

+4/20:
+TODO Next
+ look at this, to get models with different foreign keys: http://stackoverflow.com/questions/26802071/loopback-relationship-on-non-id-field

 to build models from mysql: discovery-and-build.js does it do relations?
 I don't know!